Bridge Loans for Seniors

 Though there are no set types of bridge loans, the terms can differ from borrower to borrower and from lender to lender.
 These terms are usually based on the borrower’s financial needs and their credit score or history.
 Loans may vary by interest rate, timeline, and repayment requirements.

-A major difference between three types of bridge loans is the way that interest rates are handled and how lenders ask borrowers to repay them.
+A major difference between the types of bridge loans is the way that interest rates are handled and how lenders ask borrowers to repay them.
 Some lenders will ask that interest is repaid in a lump-sum at the end of the loan term.
 Others will ask that the borrower distribute the interest over the entire repayment period and include it in monthly payments.
 The final option could be paying the total amount at closing, subtracting it from the loan you receive.

 How can I use bridge loans for senior living?

 There are a couple of ways that bridge loans can benefit seniors.
 For example, seniors may also need to cover expenses incurred during the waiting period before they receive social security, veteran or other benefits.
-When it comes to veteran benefits, specifically, it can take several months for the money to start being deposited into your account.
+When it comes to veteran benefits, specifically, it can take several months for the money to start depositing into your account.
 In the meantime, seniors can use bridge loans to take care of living expenses.

-In addition, after seniors retire and are no longer tied to their city or state of residence due to a job, it’s common for elderly people to move somewhere else.
+Another example is that after seniors retire and are no longer tied to their city or state of residence due to a job, it’s common for elderly people to move somewhere else.
 If your elderly loved one is moving to a different home for retirement, then a conventional bridge loan is ideal for them.
 This loan can help seniors deal with the moving costs.

 How much do bridge loans cost?

 Interest rates on a bridge loan will vary depending on who you borrow from.
-If you are going for a real estate loan and it is secured with your house, it is more likely that you will be able to receive lower rates.
+If you are going for a real estate loan and it is secured with your house, it is likely that you will be able to receive lower rates.
 These interest rates can range between 0% to 2%, not including the baseline interest rate that will be added to it.
 If you are borrowing a loan that is not secured, then interest rates will most likely be higher.
 Other fees may include a percentage of the entire amount, also called the origination fee.

 There are several companies – such as Elderlife Financial Services – that can offer seniors unsecured bridge loans.
 Interest rates range from 9% to 16% and the origination fee is usually 8% of the sum amount.
 If you choose the line of credit option, then you need to repay around $12 in interest per month for every $1,000.
 This option allows for up to 18 months before borrowers need to repay it.
 With the lump sum loan, borrowers may have more time before final deadlines for repayment.